 2. Horde is the most complex and useful for diagnostics.

-3. Roundcube has the nicest interface, but in terms of functionality is somewhere in-between.
+3. Roundcube has the nicest interface.

 Click on any of these to view your mail.
+Switch by clicking on your email address and choosing from the drop down.

 - Forwarders are useful to forward email to another account.
 Remember that email will also be saved in the mailbox account that you are currently using so don’t let this email account go unchecked for too long or it will become full and cease to work.